JuliaML/MLDataPattern.jl/docs/introduction/design.rst

 1. All elements of the Tuple must contain the same total number of observations

-2. If the data-set as a whole contains targets, these must be part of the **last** element of the tuple.
+2. If the data set as a whole contains targets, these must be part of the **last** element of the tuple.

 Consider the following toy problem.
 Let's say we have a numeric